What is your typical process for working with a new customer?

-A. A number of people out there have negative, harmful or even malicious misconceptions about hypnosis.
+A number of people out there have misconceptions about hypnosis.
 I hope I can clear some of those up, here.

 1) Some people believe that hypnosis is magic and/or occult in nature.
 It is not.
 Hypnosis is a normal part of human experience.
 You experience hypnosis whenever you daydream, you get involved in a good novel, or you get deeply involved in an activity and time seems to whiz by.

 2) Some people are afraid that they will lose control, surrendering their will to the hypnotist.
 This is not the case.
 During hypnosis, you always have control of your own will, thoughts and perceptions.

 3) You will not become possessed by a demon or dark entity during hypnosis.
 While many use hypnosis or guided meditation for spiritual exploration, it is not a magic or vulnerable state.
 You are not opening yourself up to the devil or anything related.
 Hypnosis is a natural part of the everyday cycle of consciousness and is nothing extraordinary or occult.

 4) Many believe that hypnosis is forbidden to Christians or Muslims, since it is extraordinary and/or magical.
 However, as mentioned above, hypnosis is an everyday occurrence and is part of your experience multiple times each day.
 Thus it is a perfectly ordinary phenomenon compatible with any religion or spiritual tradition.